Global Portfolio of Origins

 Colombia

-This coffee is produced by small-scale growers organized through Café del Macizo, founded in 2003 in the rural municipality of Planadas.
-Cultivated between 1,500 and 2,100 meters in the foothills of the Central Cordillera, the coffee benefits from high elevations and diverse microclimates.
-Washed and sun dried, the lot reflects both the region’s natural character and the collective experience of its long-standing producer group.
+Produced by small-scale growers organized through Café del Macizo, founded in 2003 in the rural municipality of Planadas, this coffee is cultivated between 1,500 and 2,100 meters in the foothills of Colombia’s Central Cordillera.

 Mount Kilimanjaro Region · Northern Tanzania